-Head over to the Government Gateway and check you can login with the user id and password you entered into Shape Payroll.
+Head over to the Government Gateway and check you can login with the user ID and password you entered into Shape Payroll.
 If you can't, you need to find the correct details or reset the password in your government gateway.
 If you can't log in, have a look at HMRC signing in problems.

-Now you are logged into the HMRC portal check that you can see the PAYE details for your company.
-If you can’t see these you are using the wrong user id and password, maybe your personal creds or those for another company.
+Once you are logged into the HMRC government gateway, check that you can see the PAYE scheme details for your company.
+If you can’t see these you might be using the wrong user ID and password, maybe your personal credentials or those for another company.
 Or maybe the PAYE scheme is not active yet as you have only just registered.

-Check you are trying to file for the correct company
+Are you trying to file for the correct company?

 Are the Accounts Office Reference and PAYE Reference that you can see in the Government Gateway the same as the ones you entered into Shape Payroll?
 If not then you are trying to file for the wrong company and it won’t work.